DevelopeDeep/DevelopeDeep/README.md

 👀 I’m passionate about Data Science, Machine learning, Artificial intelligence and Python Developer.

-🌱 Technical skills Python programimg, Visualization in PowerBi, MS Excel.
+🌱 Technical skills Python programimg, SQL, Visualization in PowerBi, MS Excel.

 💞 I'm looking to collaborate on all the above topics.